Portfolio-Allan-Rolle/100AngularChallenges/README.md

 30. Build a fade in & fade out animation that fades an element when entering and leaving the DOM.
 31. Build a sort table that sorts on a boolean, number, string and date.
 32. Build a reactive form guard to ask the user if they wanted to proceed with the move if the form is dirty.
 33. Build a GET call to get a user by id from https://jsonplaceholder.typicode.com/users
 34. Build a ribbon component that has an error, info, success and warning type with four different location.
 35. Build a button group / toggle component and display selected option on click.
 36. Create a banner with text centered and merge the background with the text.
+37. Build a scale directive that scales an element to 1.25x its size.